-- a. are not a substantial shareholder of the Company; - b. are not a substantial shareholder of or a partner in (with 10% or more shareholding); not an executive officer of; not a Director of, any organisation to which the Company or any of its subsidiaries made, or from which the Company or any of its subsidiaries received, significant payments or material services (aggregated over any financial year in excess of S\$200,000) in the current or immediate past financial year; - c. have not accepted any significant compensation from the Company or any of its related corporations for the provision of services, for the current or immediate past financial year, other than for Board services; and - d. are not been accustomed to, or under an obligation, formal or informal, to act in accordance with directions, instructions or wishes of substantial shareholder in relation to the corporate affairs of the Company, in the current or past three financial years.
+- a. are not employee(s) of the Company or any of its related corporations for the current or any of the past three financial years; - b. are not substantial shareholder(s) of the Company; - c. are not substantial shareholder(s) of or partner(s) in (with 10% or more shareholding); not executive officer(s) of; not Director(s) of, any organisation to which the Company or any of its subsidiaries made, or from which the Company or any of its subsidiaries received, significant payments or material services (aggregated over any financial year in excess of S\$200,000) in the current or immediate past financial year; - d. have not accepted any significant compensation from the Company or any of its related corporations for the provision of services, for the current or immediate past financial year, other than for Board services; and - e. are not accustomed to, or under an obligation, formal or informal, to act in accordance with directions, instructions or wishes of substantial shareholder in relation to the corporate affairs of the Company, in the current or immediate past financial year.

-Mr Wong Ngit Liong is the Executive Director as well as the Chief Executive Officer ("CEO") of the Company and Chairman of the Board.
+Mr Wong Ngit Liong is the Chief Executive Officer ("CEO") of the Company and Chairman of the Board.
 There is a clear division of responsibilities between the CEO and Chairman.
-As CEO, Mr Wong is responsible for leading the management of the Company and presides over the implementation of strategic objectives of the Company.
+As CEO, Mr Wong is responsible for leading the Management of the Company and presides over the implementation of strategic objectives of the Company.
 In his role as Chairman, he is responsible for board proceedings and inter alia, managing the communication and information dissemination process and exchanges between the Company and its stakeholders.
 By combining these roles, Mr Wong has been able to consistently ensure that strategic objectives are implemented seamlessly in the Company's interest.
-Independent Non-Executive Directors form the majority in the Board and that also promotes an appropriate balance of power and authority within the spirit of good corporate governance.
+Independent Non-Executive Directors form the majority in the Board and that also promotes an appropriate balance of power and authority in keeping with the spirit of good corporate governance.
 The Audit Committee, Nominating Committee and Remuneration Committee are also chaired by Independent Non-Executive Directors.
 This ensures adequate accountability, safeguards and internal controls are in place to facilitate independent decision-making.

-Key information regarding the Directors is given on pages 23 to 25 of this Annual Report.
+Key information regarding the Directors is given on pages 20 and 21 of this Annual Report.

 The Board endeavours to ensure that the Board and its Board Committees comprise experienced members who as a group provide an appropriate balance and diversity of skills, experience, and knowledge of the Company.
-They possess core competencies such as accounting, finance, business and management experience, industry knowledge, strategic planning experience, customer-based experience or knowledge and who are able to make positive contributions to the Company.
+They possess core competencies such as accounting, finance, business and management experience, industry knowledge, strategic planning experience, customer-based experience or knowledge and are able to make positive contributions to the Company.